ywesseloh/application-tracker/README.md

 ## Notes

-- APIs are currently open (no authentication).
+- Board and application APIs require a JWT.
+Register and auth endpoints are public.
 Fine for a local/demo portfolio project; not production-hardened.
 - The frontend talks to the API from the browser, so Compose uses `http://localhost:8080` as the API base URL—not the Docker service hostname `backend`.

 ## License